rduenasf/birding/docs/birds/piecro1.md

 scientific_name: "Corvus albus"
 order: "Passeriformes"
 family: "Corvidae (Crows, Jays, and Magpies)"
 description: "Corvus albus is a species of bird in the Corvidae (Crows, Jays, and Magpies) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Jays, Magpies, Crows, and Ravens"
 species_code: "piecro1"

 sidebar_position: 356
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Corvidae (Crows, Jays, and Magpies)
   - Jays, Magpies, Crows, and Ravens
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---